-We're also committed to finding new solutions to ensure Indigenous communities can readily access collections of their cultural heritage into the future.
+We are also committed to finding new solutions to ensure Indigenous communities can readily access collections of their cultural heritage into the future.

-- Research into specific Indigenous music, dance and language traditions - Research into creativity and innovation within Indigenous music, dance and language cultures - Research into specialised uses of language within Indigenous forms of music and dance - · Research aimed at archival solutions for improving Indigenous community access to their cultural heritage collections - The contextualisation of music, dance and languages within Indigenous knowledge systems - Improved approaches to teaching Indigenous histories and cultures through Indigenous music, dance and languages.
+- Research into specific Indigenous music, dance and language traditions - Research into creativity and innovation within Indigenous music, dance and language cultures

+Research into specialised uses of language within Indigenous forms of music and dance

+- Research aimed at archival solutions for improving Indigenous community access to their cultural heritage collections - The contextualisation of music, dance and languages within Indigenous knowledge systems - Improved approaches to teaching Indigenous histories and cultures through Indigenous music, dance and languages

-Aaron Corn (2019) 'Before the First Wave: Understanding the Intersection of Yolnu Expressions of Makassan Contact Histories and Independence from Foreign Influences in Northeast Arnhem Land' in Gillian Dooley & Danielle Clode (eds), The First Wave: Exploring Early Coastal Contact History in Australia (Adelaide, Wakefield), pp. 106-34
+Corn, A. (2019) Before the First Wave: Understanding the Intersection of Yolnu Expressions of Makassan Contact Histories and Independence from Foreign Influences in Northeast Arnhem Land' in Gillian Dooley & Danielle Clode (eds), The First Wave: Exploring Early Coastal Contact History in Australia (Adelaide:Wakefield), pp. 106-34.

-Aaron Corn (2019) 'The Semantic Web: An Exploration of Its Functionality for Describing and Discovering Indigenous Australian Knowledge and Heritage Resources', Archives & Manuscripts 46(3): 131-52
+Corn, A. (2019) 'The Semantic Web: An Exploration of Its Functionality for Describing and Discovering Indigenous Australian Knowledge and Heritage Resources', Archives & Manuscripts vol. 46(3), 131-52.